crytic/medusa/docs/src/project_configuration/fuzzing_config.md

 ### `timeout`
 - **Type**: Integer
 - **Description**: The number of seconds before the fuzzing campaign should be terminated.
 If a zero value is provided, the timeout will not be enforced.
-The timeout begins counting after compilation succeeds and the fuzzing campaign has started.
+The timeout begins after compilation succeeds and the fuzzing campaign has started.
 - **Default**: 0 seconds

 ### `testLimit`
-- **Type**: Unsigned Integer
+- **Type**: Integer
 - **Description**: The number of function calls to make before the fuzzing campaign should be terminated.
-If a zero value is provided, no call limit will be enforced.
+If a zero value is provided, no test limit will be enforced.
 - **Default**: 0 calls

 ### `callSequenceLength`